-Many years ago at a photographer convention, a colleague from another area of the country dismissively commented to me about videographers, "I don't care, I just step right in front of them."
+Many years ago at a photographer convention in Las Vegas, a colleague from another area of the country dismissively commented to me about videographers, "I don't care, I just step right in front of them."
 And to be honest, there are stories of videographers who treat the photographer in the same manner.
 In both cases, one sees the other as either a "competitor" in terms of capturing the day or views their medium as inferior, and will work in a dismissive, uncooperative, or maybe even borderline hostile manner.

 Cooperation and Respect

 In the absence of specific instructions to the contrary, I operate under the assumption that videography is equally important to my couple as the photography.
 As such, I will try whenever possible to avoid walking in front of their cameras (even though they'll typically have multiple cameras running simultaneously during the ceremony and important portions of the reception, and can cut to another during editing if I do have to momentarily block their view).
 So, as a result of this, I do not have quite the same level of freedom of movement that I would have otherwise, but the difference is relatively minor in most cases.

 And most videographers I've worked with seem to feel the same way.
-Naturally, they want to do the best job possible for the couple and would probably enjoy having complete freedom as well, but they also realize that photography is equally important to the couple.
+Naturally, they want to do the best job possible for the couple and would surely enjoy having complete freedom as well, but they also realize that photography is equally important to the couple.
 So, with this kind of understanding, mutual respect, and working relationship, documenting events together is not a problem.